UCMHSProgramming16-17/final-project-jlegocki/readme.md

 Final project setup
-Practice file to be pushed.
+Practice file to be pushed onto Github.